- Incident Name: Valley, San Bernardino

 - Structures Destroyed: 0

-Valley, San Bernadino NF.
-Transfer of command from IMT 2 (Washington) back to local unit will occur on 7/16.
+Valley, San Bernardino NF.
 Two miles west of Forest Falls, CA. Timber and chaparral.
 Minimal fire behavior.
-Road, area and trail closures in effect.
-Precipitation occurred over the fire area yesterday.
+Area and trail closures in effect.

 July 12, 2018 at 9:46 AM